JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine.md

 ## OVERVIEW

-gce lets you create and run virtual machines.
+`gce` lets you create and run VM instances.
 It offers scale, performance, and value that allows you to easily launch large compute clusters on Google's infrastructure.
 There are no upfront investments.
 Pay what you use.